On this page:

 Greek organizations nationwide strive to eliminate hazing from their cultures through proactive approaches and strict enforcement of anti-hazing policies.
-Wright State University’s Office of Student Activities and collaborative partners strive to provide quality anti-hazing programming and education.
+Wright State University’s Student Involvement and Leadershop and collaborative partners strive to provide quality anti-hazing programming and education.
 Wright State students can be assured of a safe and rewarding experience in a Wright State fraternity or sorority.
-Should you ever have any concerns about your son or daughter's experience, please contact Gina Keucher, Program Director Fraternity & Sorority Life immediately 937-775-5560 or email@example.com.
+Should you ever have any concerns about your son or daughter's experience, please contact Gina Keucher, Program Director for Fraternity & Sorority Life immediately (937) 775-5560 or email@example.com.

 Greek chapters encourage binge drinking and drug abuse among their members

 The movie Animal House has had a profound impact on the beliefs of many Americans about Greek life.
 But the stereotypical party atmosphere in the movie is not a reality—and certainly not the norm.
 Because Greek chapters comprise the largest student organizations nationwide, Greek communities are constantly in the media spotlight.
 Social problems such as binge drinking and drug use occur in nearly every facet of society, but their presence is magnified in fraternities and sororities.